dezlov/PascalTZ/USAGE.md

 Amount of read lines in database.

-#### `DetectInvalidLocalTimes` [True|False] (default true)
+#### `DetectInvalidLocalTimes`

-When converting it will check if the given time is impossible (does not exists).
-This happends, in example, when a local time changes from 2:00 to 3:00, if the time to be converted is 2:01 at the change date, that time does not exists as it is not linear.
+When converting time, it will check if the given time is impossible (does not exist).
+This happens, for example, when local time changes from 2:00 to 3:00.
+If the time to be converted is 2:01 at the change date, that time does not exist as it is not linear.

 #### `GetTimeZoneNames`

-Returns a TStringList with the time zones available in the database.
-This names must be used for local times to perform conversions.
-It is not a country list, as many countries have several time zones.
-AOnlyGeoZones removes from the list the usual "GMT, BST, PST" from the list.
+Populates the supplied `TStringList` with time zones available in the database. `AOnlyGeoZones` removes from the list time zones which are not formatted geographically as "*Area/Location*", such as *GMT, BST, PST*.

 #### `GMTToLocalTime`

-Converts a GMT/UTC/Zulu time to a time zone (AToZone).
-ATimeZoneSubFix returns the subfix for that zone like "GMT, BST, ...".
+Converts a GMT/UTC/Zulu time to a time zone (`AToZone`). `ATimeZoneSubFix` returns the subfix for that zone, for example: *GMT, BST, PST*.

 #### `LocalTimeToGMT`

-Converts a local time at time zone "AFromZone" to GMT/UTC/Zulu time.
+Converts a local time at time zone `AFromZone` to GMT/UTC/Zulu time.

 #### `TimeZoneToTimeZone`

 Converts time across zones.
 Basically this performs a local time to GMT and GTM to the new local time.

 #### `ParseDatabaseFromFile`